alexpetros/unplannedobsolescence.com/content/blog/the-server-doesnt-render.md

 They also have [nice affordances](https://htmx.org/essays/template-fragments/) for code re-use.

 One of the best things about templates, however, is that they are *easy to understand*.
-They are a highly straightfoward automation for building text output.
+They are a straightfoward, stateless automation for building text output.
 If text is missing, or escaped improperly, or in the wrong place, it's usually quite simple to debug why.

 These days, [ReactJS supports HTML APIs](https://react.dev/reference/rsc/server-components), but [a tremendously complicated architecture](https://overreacted.io/jsx-over-the-wire) is required to do so.